braathwaate/stratego/README.md

 for move ordering to increase pruning success.
 Killer move is used for efficiency.
-Quiescent Search and Singular Extension are used to reduce the horizon effect.
+Quiescent Search and Singular Extension are used to reduce the horizon effect resulting from a very shallow search depth.
 Move generation abides by the Two-Square and More-Squares rules.

 The search time is adjustable with the Settings menu.
 At the default depth (1 tick)
-it completes within a fraction of a second usally completing about 4-6 ply depending on the speed of the desktop.
+it completes within a fraction of a second usually completing about 3-5 ply depending on the speed of the desktop.

 The evaluation function is based on material gained versus lost as well as opponent piece rank discovery.